jords-santiago/intl-students-2013-2019/README.md

 #### International Student Enrollment

 For the International Students data, this can be acquired from the Organisation for Economic Cooperation and Development (OECD) online library.
 This has an online Education Statistics database gathered from educational institutions.
 The dataset specifically acquired from this library is the [Enrollment of international students by origin](https://stats.oecd.org/viewhtml.aspx?datasetcode=EDU_ENRL_MOBILE&lang=en).
-This dataset mainly contains international student enrollment for post-secondary education (tertiary level or higher) from 2013 to 2019.
+This dataset mainly contains international student enrollment for post-secondary education (tertiary level or higher).
+The dataset mainly has enrollment data from 2013 to 2019 **only for OECD countries**.
+OECD does have enrollment data for international students going to non-OECD countries but those were not categorized for a given calendar year.
+For the purpose of this project, we can take data on OECD countries as those are where the bulk of international students enroll to.

 The [full dataset in CSV format](https://github.com/jords-santiago/intl-students-2013-2019/blob/main/01_DataSource/01_Raw/01_OECD/EDU_ENRL_MOBILE-en.csv.zip) was downloaded as shown below.

 ![alt text](https://github.com/jords-santiago/intl-students-2013-2019/blob/main/99_Pictures/OECD_data_download.png "Downloading OECD dataset")